 BRaVE Academy: Learn, Exchange & Network

-Across five modules on Thursdays for five weeks in a row, we explore current topics of project work taking place in Europe.
-In each module, international experts, researchers and practitioners share their knowledge with participants and encourage them to exchange ideas.
-Participants then have the opportunity to deepen their discussions and build new networks across Europe.
+Across five modules for five weeks in a row, we explored in April and May 2021 current topics of project work taking place in Europe.
+In each module, international experts, researchers and practitioners shared their knowledge with participants and encouraged them to exchange ideas.
+Participants then had the opportunity to deepen their discussions and build new networks across Europe.

 8 April 2021 | Advocacy: Developing online and offline campaigns and advocacy approaches within projects

 15 April 2021 | Gender and At-Risk Communities: Working with different gender identities, minority and at risk communities